erevos-13/ai-nodejs/README.md

 - `joke`: Displays a random joke.
 - `quote`: Retrieves an inspirational quote.

+---

+## QA - RAG

+You can run node qa "Question here" in the root of the project and you can load a file from a path and it will return the the response from the file.

 Feel free to explore and experiment with different commands to make the most out of this terminal assistant.

 ## Contributing